 Fall always makes me think of Salem.
 And clearly, judging by the throngs of people who pack into the town as Halloween approaches, I’m not the only one.
-It is a little odd, given that the Salem witch hysteria started in the late winter and continued for more than a year, that we should associate it most with October.
+The Salem witch crisis began in late winter and continued for more than a year, so there is no particular reason to associate it with October.
 But the reasons for that are self-evident, I suppose.

-I have a theory about history.
-It is driven mainly by personal politics.
-When people do things, they are rarely thinking about the bigger picture.
+I’ve always felt that history is driven largely by personal politics.
+Larger economic, social and cultural factors do come into play.
+But when people do things, they are rarely thinking about the bigger picture.
 We generally do what is best for ourselves, our families and friends.
-For reasons that are quite personal, we cooperate with the people we like, and we work against the people we don’t like.
-Our personal actions can have a ripple effect in some cases that literally affects history.
-I published a paper on how this sort of thing drove the history of the antislavery movement prior to the Civil War.
-But that’s a different story.
+For reasons that are quite personal, we tend to cooperate with the people we like, and we work against the people we don’t like.
+In some cases, our personal actions can have a ripple effect that affects history.
+The Salem Witch Trials are one of those cases in which personal choices, what at first seemed like small actions, had a tremendous impact on historical events.

-The Putnam family and the Porter family had been at odds throughout the 1670s and 80s in Salem Village (now Danvers, Massachusetts).
+Historians including Frances Hill have demonstrated the manner in which the Putnam family and the Porter family were at odds throughout the 1670s and 80s in Salem Village (now Danvers, Massachusetts).
 The Putnams were farmers, conservative, and disliked change.
 The Porters an up and coming family, branching into maritime trade in adjacent Salem Town.
 They had a slightly more worldly view and were a bit more liberal in politics and religion.

 The two families had locked horns over land disputes, but things became even hotter when it came time for Salem Village to pick a new minister in 1689.
 The Putnams and their camp wanted Rev. Samuel Parris, a conservative minister who did not tolerate unorthodox views on religion.
 They got their wish, but in 1691, just months before the hysteria burst, the Porter camp managed to take control of local affairs and took steps to cut Parris’s salary.